-- If the married parents of a dependent student filed separate tax returns;
+- independent married student or parents of a dependent student that filed separate tax returns

-- When the dependent student's legal parents are unmarried but living together
+- dependent student's legal parents are unmarried but living together

-- If an applicant’s parent had a change in marital status after the end of the tax year;
+- independent student or parent of dependent student that had a change in marital status after the end of the tax year

-- If the applicant or applicant’s parents filed a foreign tax return.
+- student or parent that filed a foreign tax return

 Please note: If you are eligible to use the Data Retrieval Tool but chose not to during FAFSA completion, you can login and correct this at any time.
 Be sure to re-submit your FAFSA application after making any corrections.

 f you are unable to use the IRS Data Retrieval Tool, but have been selected to verify tax data, you have other options available to verify yours, or your parents' tax data.
 Please use the chart below to determine which forms are required based on filing status.
 Visit the IRS - Student Financial Aid page for information about requesting an IRS Tax Return Transcript.
 Click here to access Form 4506-T.